 - (a) A college shall set all self-supporting fees consistent with the policy adopted by its board of trustees.
-A college may adopt different self-supporting fees for different courses and activities, subject to the limitations established by this subsection. - (b) Curriculum Self-Supporting Fee Rates: Colleges shall determine self-supporting fees for curriculum courses using one of the following two methods of calculation: - (1) Pro-rata Share Method.
-The amount charged to each student shall approximate the pro-rata share of the direct and indirect costs associated with providing selfsupporting instruction.
+A college may adopt different self-supporting fees for different courses and activities, subject to the limitations established by this subsection. - (b) Curriculum Self-Supporting Fee Rates: Colleges shall determine selfsupporting fees for curriculum courses using one of the following two methods of calculation: - 1) Pro-rata Share Method.
+The amount charged to each student shall approximate the pro-rata share of the direct and indirect costs associated with providing self- supporting instruction.
 Unless the college can demonstrate a need for a higher rate, a college may estimate indirect costs by applying its federal indirect cost rate or a rate up to 25%, whichever is higher, to the direct costs of providing the self-supporting activity.
-The amount charged to the student shall be calculated based on either 1) the estimated costs of an individual self-supporting course section divided by the number of students expected to enroll in the course section or 2) the estimated costs of a set of self-supporting course sections divided by the number of students expected to enroll in the set of course sections.
-Each student must pay the self-supporting fee even if the sum of the curriculum tuition and self-supporting fees charged to the student for the academic term exceeds the maximum tuition rate set by the State Board and academic term.

-- (2) Transparent Rate Method.
+The amount charged to the student shall be calculated based on either 1) the estimated costs of an individual self-supporting course section divided by the number of students expected to enroll in the course sections.
+Each student must pay the self-supporting fee even if the sum of the curriculum tuition and self-supporting fees charged to the student for the academic term exceeds the maximum tuition rate set by the State Board and academic term. - 2) Transparent Rate Method.
 The college shall charge each student an amount consistent with the curriculum tuition rate based on residency status.
-The transparent rate method shall only be used if the receipts generated through this method can adequately support the direct and indirect costs of the selfsupporting instruction. - (c) Continuing Education Self-Supporting Fee Rates: Colleges shall set self-supporting fees for continuing education course sections at a level at or below the local market rate for the type of continuing education instruction provided.
+The transparent rate method shall only be used if the receipts generated through this method can adequately support the direct and indirect costs of the self- supporting instruction. - (c) Continuing Education Self-Supporting Fee Rates: Colleges shall set selfsupporting fees for continuing education course sections at a level at or below the local market rate for the type of continuing education instruction provided.